-We're always making improvements to our rate limiter to avoid users getting a temporary ban.
-If you find yourself getting banned, join our Discord Server so we can help diagnose the problem and make the experience smoother for you.
+We’re always making improvements to our rate limiter to avoid users getting a temporary ban.
+If you find yourself getting banned for more than a day, join our Discord Server, so we can help diagnose the problem and make the experience smoother for you.

 Yes it does!

 Users can stream their anime collection to any Shoko supported program.
-While the majority of the work is done for you, there are a few things you'll need to do in order to start streaming.
-First make sure ports 8111 and 8112 are forwarded to allow outside access to Shoko.
-If using Shoko Desktop on another computer, make sure you're using one of the supported video players listed in Settings And Video Players.
+While the majority of the work is done for you, there are a few things you’ll need to do in order to start streaming.
+First make sure port 8111 is forwarded to allow outside access to Shoko.
+If using Shoko Desktop on another computer, make sure you’re using one of the supported video players listed in Settings And Video Players.

 There are a number of possible reasons why you’re files are not being imported.
 First, double-check your import folder settings and make sure you’ve selected the correct options that reflects your setup.
 If everything looks correct and running the Run Import action still fails to properly import your files then what’s likely happening is one of two things.
 The files have been imported but the crc32 value does not match any files on AniDB or there were errors during the hashing process and Shoko server was unable to get the hash and compare it.